Pop Into Rocky’s Grill & Soda Shop

 was served almost instantly with a bright smile from the cashier.
 Instead of

 my meal facing the pond.
-The ribs were evenly lathered with their homemade
+The ribs were evenly slathered with their homemade

 barbecue sauce, as I took my first bite the meat rolled off the bone.
 I was greeted